Eclipse-Sol/euphoriacompanion/README.md

-# Euphoria Companion Mod
+# Euphoria Companion

-A Minecraft Fabric mod designed to assist in analyzing and comparing shaderpack block configurations against the actual blocks present in the game.
-This tool helps identify mismatches, unused shader blocks, and missing shader entries for modded blocks.
+New 2.0.0 rewrite of the mod, should be a *lot* faster and more reliable.

 ## Features

 - **Shaderpack Analysis**: Scans `.zip` or directory-based shaderpacks for `block.properties` files.
 - **Block Comparison**:
-  - Compares blocks registered in-game (including modded blocks) with those defined in shaderpacks.
+  - Compares blocks registered in-game with those defined in shaderpacks.
-  - Identifies:
-    - Blocks missing from shaderpacks (useful for ensuring shader compatibility with mods).
-    - Unused blocks in shaderpacks (reduces unnecessary shader processing). # Will be useful for Optifine because it nukes the log with warnings
+  - Lets you know if some some reason the render layers are not properly matching due to mods interferance.

-- **Automated Reporting**:
+- **Entity Listing**:
-  - Generates detailed logs in `logs/block_comparison_[shaderpack].txt`.
-  - Organizes blocks by mod for easier troubleshooting.
-  - Provides summary statistics (total blocks, missing counts, etc.).
-- **Cross-Version Support**: Works with Minecraft 1.16+.
-- **Key Binding**: Includes a client-side keybind (`F6`) for potential manual triggering.
+  - You can now find a list of entities within the game within `logs/euphoriacompanion`.

+## Usage

+1. Launch the game with the mod installed.
+2. Press `F6` to process block.properties again.
+(Rebindable)
+3. Check the `logs/euphoriacompanion` folder for generated reports.

 ## How It Works